tonaljs/tonal/API.md

 Transpose a note by an interval.

-This function is currified.
-The orider of the parameters is indiferent.
+This is an alias of `tonal.transpose`

 ### Parameters